Professional standards for financial advisers

 Minister’s role in the professional standards

-Under the Better Advice Act, the Minister is responsible for implementing and overseeing the professional standards for financial advisers.
+Under the Better Advice Act, the Minister is responsible for setting, and ASIC is responsible for implementing and overseeing the professional standards for financial advisers.
 This includes:

 - making education and training standards for financial advisers